eggs-benny/CV/README.md

 ## SKILLS

 #### Fast Learner
 _As a developer_, I went from almost no coding experience to working with APIs with Ruby in just 8 weeks.
 I then translated this knowledge to become similarly proficient in Javascript in just an additional 2 weeks.
-Over the Christmas break, I self-taught myself TypeScript.
+Over the recent Christmas break, I self-taught myself TypeScript.

 _During my career_, having not worked in social media before, and working in-house at giffgaff (a UK telco) I was tasked with improving their lead generating social adverts.
 I quickly taught myself how the back-end of Facebook & Instagram's ad platforms worked (i.e. how to plan & buy ads), as well as using online resources and Facebook workshops on how to create stand-out creative.
 The new ads achieved best in class results that year, based on Facebook's benchmarks.